-Then days and money are spent shopping for them.
-We think we’re done, and then one more inspiration, request or trendy must-have sends us back to the mall or laptop to satisfy one more impulse.
-And then one more, because, why not, it’s Christmas and we are in the mood and our kids are so cute and we just want to see them happy.
+Then time and money are spent shopping.
+We think we're done, and then one more inspiration, request or trendy must-have sends us back to the mall or internet to satisfy one more impulse.
+And then one more, because, why not, it's Christmas, and we're in the mood and our kids are so cute and we just want to see them happy.

-But novelty wears off the shiniest of gifts, and soon many are forgotten with so many others to play with if something turns out to be not as fun or engaging as advertised.
+But novelty wears off even on the shiniest of trinkets, and soon many are forgotten with so many others to play with if something turns out to be not as fun or engaging as advertised.
 Our kids wind up bored… in a house full of toys.

-All of us feel a little emptier in the aftermath, and we wonder, was it worth it?
+You might feel little emptier in the aftermath, and wonder, was it worth it?

 One measure of happy kids on Christmas morning is a fully loaded Christmas tree.
 But there's a lot of evidence that suggests that giving your child lots of toys has the opposite desired effect—kids actually are less happy.

-Research says that through play, children learn to interpret the world around them, enhancing the development of their cognitive, emotional, social, and physical skills, and their subsequent health and well-being along the way.
-Additionally, play-based learning prepares children for academic readiness and success, so it is important to optimize the environment in which children play (Schaaf & Burke).
+Research says that through play, children learn to interpret the world around them, enhancing the development of their cognitive, emotional, social and physical skills, and their subsequent health and well-being along the way.
+Additionally, play-based learning prepares children for academic readiness and success.

 In a recent study at the University of Toledo, Ohio, researchers hypothesized that “an abundance of toys reduced the quality of toddlers' play, and that fewer toys will actually benefit children in the long-term."